 For a city known for its greyness, London sure is colourful.
 For over 20 years, graffiti legend Banksy has been leaving his colourful stamp on the city.
 From London, Banksy-fever has spread across the globe, giving the city and its works cult status among street art fans.

 Looking for art in Barcelona?
-The Picasso Museum is not the only place to be.
+The Picasso Museum is not the only place to go.
 Simply step outside and gaze at the walls on the small alleys and avenues of this Catalan capital to find graffiti in all the rainbow's hues.
 Besides the squeaky-coloured murals by El Pez, you'll find other masterpieces by Btoy and Zosen Y Mina shaping the cityscape.

 Ah, Berlin.
 Coined "poor but sexy" by a former mayor, head straight to East Side Gallery for the best in Berlin street art.
 The longest remaining piece of the Berlin Wall was converted into a freely accessible open-air gallery in 1990 and painted by 118 international artists.
 Or, head to the RAW grounds in Friedrichshain with its many artworks, raw charm, techno clubs and shabby-chic bars.
 Experience magnificent works by well-known artists likened to Banksy.
 However, home-grown 1UP Crew radiate authentic street charm.